History of the Line

 Wolsingham is an attractive and expanding village, though it has always had a commercial base involving both agriculture and industry.
 Being just east of the limestone outcrop, its industries did not include quarrying, but the proximity of iron workings at Tow Law supported the building of a steel works that developed expertise in marine castings and fabrications.
 Their products included huge gunbarrels which were manufactured in a large stone building adjacent to the railway.
 This building, generally referred to as 'the gunbarrel shed', is now a listed building.
 It is unsuitable for modern foundry techniques and is therefore disused, but its position next to the railway makes it an ideal depot for our project.
 A long term lease has been negotiated and the site has become the main operational depot for the railway and was from 2010 to 2013 used as a coal loading facility to move coal by train from a local opencast site to power stations and steelworks further south.

-To the west of the station there is a level crossing, which is controlled from an adjacent ground frame and still in use today (when trains run).
+To the west of the station there is a level crossing, which was controlled from an adjacent ground frame and is still in use today.
 Opposite the station were coal drops and a wooden single road goods shed.
 The working of these sidings is unclear.
 Beyond the station and to the west across the level crossing was another siding which included a cattle and horse dock.

 The railway line between Bishop Auckland and Crook opened on 8th November 1843.
 Its purpose was to make the transportation of coal from the area quicker and easier.
 The destination was the Port of Stockton on Tees for shipping to other parts of the country.
 With the growing desire to move the local populace, stations on the line were built.
 Etherley station took its name from the village approximately one mile away.
 It first appears in timetables in September 1847.
 Later in 1867 a new station was opened on a different site.
 The station was one of the single sided variety i.e. trains travelling in both directions stopped at the same platform.
 Similar arrangements existed at Crook and Bishop Auckland (No.1 Platform).